slatinsky/DiscordChatExporter-frontend/README.md

 3. Move your [DiscordChatExporter](https://github.com/Tyrrrz/DiscordChatExporter) exports to `/exports/` folder ([supported exports](#supported-exports)).
 Folder structure inside this folder doesn't matter, script will find everything it needs.
 4. Run `START_VIEWER.bat` - DiscordChatExporter-frontend will open in your default browser

+## Beta builds (Windows)
+If you want to try out the latest features, you can use [beta builds](https://github.com/slatinsky/DiscordChatExporter-frontend/actions/workflows/windows-build.yml).
+They are automatically built from the latest commit on `master` branch or from pull requests.
+They are quite stable, but no guarantees :)

 ## Docker version (Linux+Mac)
 You need docker and git installed.
-Tested on non-snap version of docker on Ubuntu 22.04. @levithomason tested it on M1 MacBook (Apple Silicon) in issue [#5](https://github.com/slatinsky/DiscordChatExporter-frontend/issues/5)
+Tested on non-snap version of docker on Ubuntu 22.04. @levithomason [tested it](https://github.com/slatinsky/DiscordChatExporter-frontend/issues/5) on M1 MacBook (Apple Silicon)
 1. Build image
 ```bash
 git clone https://github.com/slatinsky/DiscordChatExporter-frontend